 Answering a Question with a Question

 Despite the reality that the Wayback machine does not exist, the "...would I still do the project?" question is a fair one that should be revisited monthly during any project to ensure that you are on the right track and that an end is in sight.
-If you are not on the right track, nor can you see an end to the project, the sooner you recognize this the better.
-Modifying your goals is an expected and reasonable part of any project…and preferable to junking a project and having to swallow the costs.
+If you are not on the right track, or you cannot see an end to the project, the sooner you recognize this, the better.
+Modifying your goals is an expected and reasonable part of any project…and preferable to juggling a project and swallowing the costs.

 However, a better question to ask before starting any project is the simple interrogative “Why?”